poojanagrawal/mesalabs-day1/lab1/README.md

 limited ourselves to simply adding in pre-chosen parameter values, choices of tables etc. In real scientific applications, you should always consider the impact of these settings, for instance by trying a few different values.
-In particular, there are a number numerical schemes and poorly calibrated physical parameters for which you should think carefully about the appropriate value.
+In particular, there are a number of numerical schemes and uncertain physical parameters for which you should think carefully about the appropriate value.
-You already encountered some of these today, namely the mixing length parameter $\alpha_{MLT}$ and the mixing by overshooting.
+You already encountered some of these today, namely the mixing length parameter $\alpha_{MLT}$ and convective overshooting.

 In this session, we'll explore the impact of overshooting in your model.
 Through your experiments and the lecturer's